Create an account sign-up-diamond

 However, if you only have time off between June and August and are bent on a Himalayan adventure, the Indian Himalayas are a good option.
 Enjoy Tibetan culture with minimal crowds in the Indian Himalayas—it’s not Nepal, but hey, at least we’re tossing options at you, right?

-Trekking options for summer: The Ladakh region in the Indian Himalayas.
-Find some epic adventure tours in Ladakh here.
+Trekking options for summer: Summer means finding somewhere else in the Himalayas to trek.
+The Ladakh region in the Indian Himalayas.
+Find some epic adventure Guided tours in Ladakh, with the Guided Markha Valley Trek as one of the most popular treks in Ladakh.

 Autumn